Booking Your Photographer

 How do we reserve your services?

-We cancelled our event; can you return our retainer?
+We cancelled our event; can you return our deposit?

-Our convenient concierge system sends you a custom reservation link.
-At your convenience, you can complete your reservation online using your credit card or you can mail a check to our PO BOX.
-Occasionally, a planner will act as the consierge service and we can accomadate any of their booking requests.
-We require the final balance is paid in full thirty days prior to the event.
+My concierge system sends you a custom reservation link.
+At your convenience, you can complete your reservation online using your credit card or you can mail a check to my PO BOX.
+Occasionally, a planner will act as the concierge service and I can accommodate any of their booking requests.
+I require that the final balance is paid in full thirty days prior to the event.

 How do I view my photos for the first time?

-Unfortunately, we are not able to refund retainers.
-Since wedding dates are highly competitive, we respectfully require non-refundable retainers since we must turn away other prospective clients.
+Unfortunately, I am not able to refund deposits.
+Since wedding dates are highly competitive, we respectfully require non-refundable deposits since we must turn away other prospective clients.

 What's the timeframe for delivery of our photos and album(s)?

-You will receive a lovely USB drive with a special photo gift from us.
+You will receive a lovely USB drive with a special photo gift from me.
 You will also have access to a private online gallery to view the comprehensive collection of photos.

 The online gallery will be available for one year from your wedding date to order prints, share with family and friends and review your wedding album.

 Do we get a copy of our digital negatives?

-As a boutique studio, we are committed to delivering your wedding photos in a timely fashion.
+As a boutique studio, I am committed to delivering your wedding photos in a timely fashion.
 Proofs are available within 3-6 weeks of your event.
 Your first album draft will be available 2-4 weeks after your proof gallery is published.
-Most of our clients have their album in hand within 4-6 months following their wedding.
+Most of our clients have their album in hand within 4-8 months following their wedding.

-In our experience, the timeframe depends on the client’s ability to provide feedback and approve their album for printing.
-Once we have an approved album design, the album crafters require about 4 weeks to create your album.
+In my experience, the timeframe depends on the client's ability to provide feedback and approve their album for printing.
+Once I have an approved album design, the album crafters require about 4 weeks to create your album.

 Do we have to purchase an album?

 Yes!
 Digital negatives are included with every wedding and engagement service.
 You may download your images images from your gallery.
-Additionally, we will mail you a USB drive with your images.
+Additionally with larger events I will mail you a USB drive with your images.
 Please backup your digital files.